*This post was originally published on March 17, 2020*

 - We are encouraging those who have the ability and/or time to volunteer and help their community during these difficult times.
 Click here to learn how you can deliver meals, donate to a shelter or food bank, volunteer at a food bank, support nonprofits and more.

-- JCJ is also urging people to follow the guidelines set for their community, city and state.
-For example, as of Monday, March 16, six San Francisco counties have been ordered to “shelter in place.”
+- JCJ is also urging people to follow the “social distancing” guidelines set for their community, city and state.
 (See Which States and Cities Have Told Residents to Stay at Home)

 - Friend of JCJ Emily Kane Miller has been producing incredible content about how to remain charitable and giving during challenging times like these.
 Most recently, Emily wrote a piece on “Generosity in the Time of COVID.”
 Read and share here.